 For a list of common communications terms and definitions, please visit the ATIS Telecom Glossary, which is located at < https://glossary.atis.org/ >.

 Definitions

-Analytics: analysis of a call request based on voodoo and hocus-pocus to determine how likely it is to be fraudulent or undesirable for reasons not specific to, or likely to reveal the identity of, the intended recipient.
+Analytics: analysis of a call request to determine how likely it is to be fraudulent or undesirable for reasons not specific to, or likely to reveal the identity of, the intended recipient.

 Acronyms & Abbreviations